Cimpress-MCP/Tiger-Types/README.md

 }
 ```

 This looks better, but is even worse!
 Our callers still believe that we can only return actual `string` values, but we can also return `null`.
 Now we are checking for `null`, *and* our callers must check, as well.
 This is where `Option<TSome>` comes in.
-Similar to the .NET concept of `Nullable<T>` (also written as `T?`), `Option<TSome>` allows us to represent the concept of “no value”, and explicitly advertise it to our callers.
+Similar to the .NET concept of `Nullable<T>` (also written as `T?`), `Option<TSome>` allows us to explicitly advertise the concept of “no value” to our callers.

 The pattern that emerges is this: If we get no value, return no value.
 If we get a value, we process it.
 This pattern is built into the type, and it is called `Map`.
 That allows us to write the original verison of `ToAllUpperCase` defined above, the one that operates only on values, and call it like this: